tehnoobface/CBB_Final_Project/README.md

 - Merge cbb and cbb20 with variables we previously identified (YEAR == '2020' should have NaN values for POSTSEASON and SEASON_FINAL) and define as dataframe cbb_all
 - Using cbb dataframe, plot and find correlation coefficient (Spearman method) for variables BARTHAG (power ranking statistic) and SEASON_FINAL, SEED and SEASON_FINAL, W and SEASON_FINAL, W/L (variable derived from W and G) and SEASON_FINAL
 - Save this EDA to guide next steps/transition into prediction methods

+## 11/20
+- Tested "BracketManager" package found on https://github.com/cristiean/bracket/tree/master
+- Put in place bracket_package folder, with BracketMaker's github copied inside in folder "BracketMaker-0.4.0"
+- Created __init__.py and bracket_module.py, the end goal package.
+- New Goal: Get BracketManager to work with my data and use bracket.py as the foundation of our package.

 - ## TO DO:
 - Introduce different methods of prediction (3 total methods)